ECCC-ASTD-MRD/xrec/README.md

 ./bin/xrec -imflds [rpn_std_file]
 ```

-User guide in pdf format describes in more details how to use xrec.
+User guide in pdf format in utilities directory describes in more details how to use xrec.